kentonv/lanparty/README.md

 ## Introduction

-My house ([see below](#background-my-house)) fetaures twelve identical machines used for LAN parties.
+My house ([see below](#background-my-house)) features twelve identical machines used for LAN parties.
 This repository contains the script I use to manage them, and a guide to creating a similar setup.
 I use this for gaming, but the setup could be just as useful for office machines, internet cafes, school computer labs, and the like.

 ## The Magic Sauce